ansys/pyworkbench/doc/source/user-guide.rst

 During the development phase or when debugging, it is useful to start the Workbench server on your desktop or some computer within the company network.

-You can always start a Workbench server by running the ``StartServer()`` function in any running Workbench session.
+You can always start a Workbench server by running the ``StartServer()`` command in any Workbench session.
 You then use the returned server port to start a client, like in the preceding example.

 Alternatively, you can launch a Workbench server and start a client programmatically in a client-side Python script.

-This code launches a server on a local Windows machine with valid user credentials:
+This code launches a server on a local Windows machine:

 .. code-block:: python